Mixed U.S. inflation signals leave investors adrift

 Borrowing costs are also rising as the Federal Reserve is expected to keep raising interest rates into 2019 to ward off the inflationary threat, with U.S. economy growing at 4.2 percent in the second quarter this year, helped by last year’s $1.5 trillion worth of tax cuts.

 And now U.S. businesses are also warning of input costs rising as a result of President Trump’s imposition of import tariffs.
-Steel and aluminum tariffs have cost Ford Motor Co (F.N) about $1 billion in profits, its chief executive officer said last month.
+Steel and aluminum tariffs have cost Ford Motor Co about $1 billion in profits, its chief executive officer said last month.

 “Market participants are really concerned that maybe finally we have seen peak earnings and that people are talking much more about costs rising and, looking ahead, corporate profit margins could certainly come under pressure,” said Fritz Folts, chief investment strategist at 3EDGE Asset Management LP.